The credit analysis

 About the environment of the buyer:

-- Sector risk: is the customer part of a sector in crisis or with a strong increase of business?
-With the Covid-19 crisis, the impact is very different according to the sector, this has to be taken into account.
+- Sector risk: is the customer part of a sector in crisis or experiencing with a strong increase in business?
+With the COVID-19 crisis; the impact is very different according to the sector, this has to be taken into account.

-- Country risk: does the country of the buyer has a significant political risk that could affect the progress of the business case?
+- Country risk: does the country of the buyer have a significant political risk that could affect the progress of the business case?

-- Currency risk for export to a country which has another currency and if the contract is signed with the buyer's currency.
+- Currency risk for export to a country that has another currency if the contract is signed in the buyer's currency.

 Regarding the advisability of sale for the seller:

 - Is it a strategic business?
 What is the level of margin?
-Is it profitable from a cash point or view or does it contribute to increase the working capital?
+Is it profitable from a cash point of view, or does it contribute to increasing the working capital?

-- Is that the case is secured (documentary credit, credit insurance... etc.)?
+- Is the case secured (documentary credit, credit insurance, etc.)?

-- Is that the case engages a high part of financial resources of the seller?
-Does the risk of non-payment would threat the sustainability of the seller?
+- Is that the case, which involves a high part of the financial resources of the seller?
+Does the risk of non-payment threaten the sustainability of the seller?

-- Does the contract is balanced?
-What are the contractual risks and responsibilities of the seller (liability limit, termination clause... etc.)?
+- Does the contract seem balanced?
+What are the contractual risks and responsibilities of the seller (liability limit, termination clause, etc.)?

 He then offers solutions to make the risk acceptable in accordance with the risk management strategy of the company.